Approach Czech court, SC tells family of Indian man accused in murder plot of Sikh separatist in US

 The court posted the case for January 4.

 On November 29, the United States Attorney’s Office, Southern District of New York, announced that it had filed “murder-for-hire charges” against Gupta, an Indian national, in connection with his alleged participation in a thwarted plot to assassinate a Sikh separatist leader.
-The charges carry a maximum sentence of 20 years in prison.
+Each charge carries a maximum sentence of 10 years in prison.

 A statement released by the US Attorney’s Office alleged that Gupta had been recruited by an Indian government employee, who “directed a plot to assassinate on US soil an attorney and political activist who is a US citizen of Indian origin residing in New York City”.